The Impact of AI on the Job Market and Employment Opportunities

 Jobs Less Likely to be Replaced

 Certain jobs remain more secure due to their inherent human-centric nature.
-These professions require a level of empathy, understanding and creativity that AI is far from replicating:
+These professions require a level of empathy, understanding and creativity that AI is far from replicating.
+The impact of artificial intelligence on employment in these careers is relatively low:

 • Teacher